michojekunle/Vintage-Car-Marketplace/README.md

 **2. Social Features**

-***Follow Sellers:*** Users can follow favorite sellers and mechanics, receiving updates on new listings and auctions.
+***Follow Sellers:*** Users can follow favourite sellers and mechanics, receiving updates on new listings and auctions.

 ***Auction Alerts:*** Buyers can set alerts for auctions based on criteria like car model, year, or location.